100 Notable alumni of

 -

 Lyudmila Mikhailovna Pavlichenko was a Soviet sniper in the Red Army during World War II.
-She is credited with killing 309 enemy combatants.
+She is credited with killing 309 enemy combatants, thus making her the deadliest female sniper and as one of the deadliest snipers in history.
 She served in the Red Army during the siege of Odessa and the siege of Sevastopol, during the early stages of the fighting on the Eastern Front.

 -